nclnngzmn/nclnngzmn.github.io/README.md

-# 🌐 Seraphine's Web Developer Portfolio
+# 👩🏻‍💻 Nicole's Web Developer Portfolio

 Welcome to my personal portfolio website!
 Built with **HTML5**, **CSS3**, and **vanilla JavaScript**, this responsive site showcases a collection of projects I've developed as a web developer.